 - Inspect your skin daily, looking for signs of broken areas, redness and swelling.
 Pay particular attention to hands and fingers.

 - Treat small cuts and grazes promptly by cleaning well and applying antiseptic.
-If the area becomes hot, red and more swollen, notify your GP as soon as possible.
+If the area becomes hot, red and more swollen, notify your doctor as soon as possible.

 - Protect the skin on the arm from sunburn.